awsdocs/aws-certificate-user-guide/doc_source/acm-slr.md

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete an SLR\.
 For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 **Important**
-ACM may alert you that it cannot determine whether an SLR exists on your account\.
+ACM might alert you that it cannot determine whether an SLR exists on your account\.
 If the required `iam:GetRole` permission has already been granted to the ACM SLR for your account, then the alert will not recur after the SLR is created\.
-If it does recur, then you or your account administrator may need to grant the `iam:GetRole` permission to ACM, or associate your account with the ACM managed policy `AWSCertificateManagerFullAccess`\.
+If it does recur, then you or your account administrator might need to grant the `iam:GetRole` permission to ACM, or associate your account with the ACM\-managed policy `AWSCertificateManagerFullAccess`\.

 ## Creating the SLR for ACM<a name="create-slr"></a>